George Foster (baseball): The "Big Red Machine"

 Anderson moved Foster into the clean-up spot in his batting order during a 17-game hitting streak in June 1976 when Foster's batting average peaked at .343.
-With 17 home runs and 71 RBI at the All-Star break, he was elected to start his first All-Star game.
+With 17 home runs and 71 RBI at the All-Star break, he was elected to start his first All-Star Game.
 He turned in an MVP performance with a two-run home run and third RBI to pace his team to a 7–1 victory over the American League All-Stars.
-He ended the season batting .306 with 29 home runs and a major league-leading 121 RBIs to finish second, behind only teammate Joe Morgan, in National League MVP balloting.
+He ended the season batting .306 with 29 home runs and a major league-leading 121 RBI in 144 games.
+After the season, Foster finished second, behind only teammate Joe Morgan, in National League MVP balloting.
 Rose and Griffey also finished within the top ten.

 The Reds won the National League West by 10 games over the Los Angeles Dodgers.
 They became the only team to go undefeated in post-season history since the establishment of the Divisional Era in 1969 when they swept the Philadelphia Phillies in the 1976 National League Championship Series and New York Yankees in the World Series.
-For his part, Foster batted just .167 in the NLCS, but hit key home runs in games one and three.
+For his part, Foster batted just .167 in the NLCS, but hit key home runs in Games 1 and 3.
 His average jumped to .429 in the World Series, while driving in four.

 National League MVP

 Foster turned in one of the all-time great seasons in 1977 on his way to winning the National League's Most Valuable Player Award.
 On July 14, Foster clubbed three home runs against the Atlanta Braves.
 A home run the following day off the Houston Astros' Gene Pentz brought his season mark to 29 heading into the All-Star break.
 He started his second consecutive All-Star game, and led the NL charge with a first inning double to drive in Dave Parker with the first run of the game.
 On September 23, in the ninth inning of the Reds' 5–1 victory over the Atlanta Braves, Foster hit his fiftieth home run of the season off Buzz Capra, making him the first player since Willie Mays in 1965 to hit fifty in a season.
 The 50 home run mark would not be reached again until Cecil Fielder hit 51 home runs in 1990.
 Foster was just the 10th player in major league history to reach the mark, and the first ever Cincinnati Reds player.
-His 149 RBIs also led the majors.
+In 158 games, he batted .320 with 52 home runs and 149 RBI, leading the majors in the latter two categories.
 He finished fourth in the NL in batting, missing the Triple Crown by .018 behind Dave Parker.
 He also led the NL in slugging percentage (.631), runs scored (124) and total bases (388).